Linford Christie: Achievements and legacy

 Reflecting upon his track career, he stated: "I will have no complaints if people remember me as one of the best athletes in the world."
-He remains the British record-holder at 100 m, with the 9.87 s he ran at the 1993 World Championships.
+He was the British record-holder for nearly 30 years at 100 m, with the 9.87 s he ran at the 1993 World Championships.
 He was the third Briton, after Harold Abrahams and Allan Wells, and the fifth European to win the 100 m at the Olympic Games, and the last to do so until 2021, when Italian Marcell Jacobs took the Olympic title in Tokyo in the delayed 2020 Summer Olympics.
 He remains the oldest male athlete to win the 100 metres at the Olympics at the age of 32.

 As of 2019, Christie's British record of 9.87 seconds in the 100 metres makes him the third fastest European in history; after Francis Obikwelu's 9.86 s personal best which broke Christie's European record, and the same time achieved by French sprinter Jimmy Vicaut.
 His 100 m personal best fares favourably in comparison with his contemporaries: Carl Lewis and Frankie Fredericks managed 9.86 s while Leroy Burrell ran 9.85 s.
 Christie broke the ten-second barrier nine times, and was the first European to break the ten-second barrier.
 In the 1988 100 metres Olympic final, he became the first man to break the ten-second barrier and not win the race.
 In the 1991 World Championships 100 m final, he became the first man to break the ten-second barrier and come fourth, running 9.92 seconds.